bixcop18/module_3_intro_NGS/QCExercice.md

 * When you have many fastq files to check, it's better to running FastQC from command line so you can loop over your files and process the reports automatically.
 Running it from the command line also allows you to combine and run a set of commands to perform complete analysis.
 * FASTQC can process different types of files fastq, SAM and BAM files, you can use the -f option to tell fastqc upfront which format to expect (fastq if you are using fastq format).
 By default FastQC will try to guess the file format from the name of the input file.
-Anything ending in .sam or .bam will be opened as a SAM/BAM file (more about these formats on Day 4).
+Anything ending in .sam or .bam will be opened as a SAM/BAM file (more about these formats on Day 4) and everything else will be treated as fastq format.

 * Go under Seattle_reads and run the command (all fastq files in the directory)